vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 A machine resource supports the following resource:

 ## Argument Reference

+Create your machine resource with the following arguments:

-* `boot_config` - (Optional)  Machine boot config that will be passed to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts.
+* `boot_config` - (Optional)  Machine boot config that will be passed to the instance.
+Used to perform common automated configuration tasks and even run scripts after instance starts.

-    * `content` - (Optional) A valid cloud config data in json-escaped yaml syntax.
+    * `content` - (Optional) Calid cloud config data in json-escaped yaml syntax.

 * `custom_properties` - (Optional) Additional properties that may be used to extend the base resource.